Aberdyfi / Aberdovey

 Aberdyfi boasts some of the finest beaches in Britain with four miles of golden sand-dune backed shoreline running north to Tywyn.
 The championship links golf course lies to the landward side of the dunes.
 The beaches are popular with sunbathers, swimmers, surfers and fishermen while the estuary attracts a wide range of watersports enthusiasts.
+Why not take a look at our videos if you have a moment -

 You don't need to travel too far from Aberdyfi to find a different world - that of spectacular mountain and valley scenery.
 The peaks of the Cader Idris and Aran Fawddwy ranges are within easy reach and are complimented by the charm of the Dovey and Dysynni valleys nearby.
 An ideal area for walkers, climbers and wildlife watchers.